 - Fundraisers MUST take all reasonable steps to treat a donor fairly, enabling them to make an informed decision about any donation.
 This MUST include taking into account the needs of any potential donor who may be in a vulnerable circumstance or require additional care and support to make an informed decision.

 - Fundraisers MUST NOT exploit the credulity, lack of knowledge, apparent need for care and support or vulnerable circumstance of any donor at any point in time.

 - Everyone should be given the opportunity to donate if they are able to do so and should not be treated differently based on a personal characteristic (such as disability or age).
 However, care will be taken to ascertain that the potential donor has a) the support they require if they are in vulnerable circumstances, or b) if they are lacking capacity to the extent that they are incapable of making a fully-informed decision.

 - If a fundraiser reasonably believes that an individual is unable to make an informed decision, then they should not solicit or accept a donation from that person.
-If they are in any doubt, the matter should be referred to the Director of Development.
+If they are in any doubt, the matter should be referred to the Advancement and Civic Engagement Manager.
 If the donation has already been made, and at the time of donating the individual lacked capacity (and the University receives evidence of this) the University will consider returning that donation.

 - Definition of lack of capacity:

 - Under the Mental Capacity Act 2005, a person lacks capacity in relation to a particular matter if at the material time he or she is unable to make a decision for himself or herself in relation to the matter because of an impairment of, or a disturbance in the functioning of, the mind or brain.
 For reference, see: Mental capacity code of practice on GOV.UK